r23/MyOOS/wordpress/wp-content/plugins/wp-w3all-phpbb-integration/readme.txt

 = Summary =
 * Download the WP w3all plugin onto your WP site and activate it.
 * Navigate to the WP w3all settings page underneath the settings tab in your WP admin dashboard.
-* Configure the path of the phpBB cookie to be available across the whole domain.
-This value is REQUIRED.
+* Configure phpBB database connection values.
+This is REQUIRED.
 * Configure the url of your phpBB forums.
 This value is REQUIRED.
-* Activate the WP w3all transfer importer.
-(You can deactivate it after you've finished transferring your users)
 * Navigate to the WP w3all tranfer settings page under the settings tab in your WP admin dashboard.
 * Follow the instructions to transfer all of your existing WP users over into phpBB.